 Pacifying behavior (Latin pacificare, from pax = peace and facere, facio = to make) is all behavior with the function of decreasing or suppressing an opponent’s aggressive or dominant behavior or restoring a state of tranquility.
 There are two ways of classifying pacifying behavior: (1) to include all behaviors with the function of diffusing social conflict, and (2) to restrict it to a particular range within the broader spectrum of conflict decreasing behavior (see diagram below).
 This author prefers the latter because the broad use of the term in the first option makes it synonymous with conflict decreasing behavior in general, without reference to any particular sub-class of this behavior.

-This Rottweiler female shows me friendly behavior licking my face and ear.
-I show that I accept her friendly behavior by turning my face away from her, closing my eyes and mouth and making champing noises.
+This Rottweiler female shows the author a friendly behavior licking his face and ear.
+He shows that he accepts her friendly behavior by turning his face away from her, closing his eyes and mouth and making champing noises.
 Mostly, dogs show friendly and pacifying behavior to humans as they do to other dogs (photo by Lisa J. Bain).

 Pacifying behavior is closely related to friendly behavior (including greeting behavior), insecure, submissive and fearful behavior.
 In general, the differences between these behavior displays are quantitatively small, but we can classify them separately and qualitatively according to their respective sub-functions.
 An animal pacifies another using a complex sequence of different behaviors as we can see in the diagram below.
 An animal very seldom shows a single behavior.
 Also, the same behavior may achieve different functions depending on its intensity, and the sum of all behaviors displayed at a given moment.